 A primary challenge which is often faced by the people and agencies responsible for PPDR operations is the incompatibility of the communications equipment that they use.
 It is frequently the case, even within a particular city, that the police, fire, and ambulance forces use incompatible equipment with incompatible protocols in incompatible bands.
 The situation is typically even worse across jurisdictions.
 This challenge reaches its height in the face of a large-scale emergency that requires the cooperation of first responders from multiple agencies and multiple jurisdictions.
 Larger emergencies increase the likelihood of non-interoperability and incompatibility of the communications systems used by the people and agencies whose cooperation is crucial to saving lives and resolving the crisis effectively.

 Public safety and emergency responders need standards that lead both to interoperability and to cost-effective equipment and services for both routine and extraordinary operations.
 It is important that authorities and organizations around the world collaborate in the development of these standards for PPDR communications and that they share information on emerging technologies and services.
-RR Resolution 646 (WRC-03) was adopted to promote harmonization of spectrum for PPDR applications, and efforts are underway to develop harmonized standards for these bands.
+[Editor’s note: SME review suggested.]
+RR Resolution 646 (Rev.WRC-12) was adopted to promote harmonization of spectrum for PPDR applications, and efforts are underway to develop harmonized standards for these bands.
 However, more can and should be done to address the existing problem of incompatible communications used by public safety agencies.

 Enhancing voice communications is a critical component of PPDR operations.
 However, new data and video services will play an increasing important role in the future deployment of PPDR.
 Wideband and broadband applications that are dependent on the use of spectrum-efficient technologies will be an essential component.